Latest updates

 Investigations and findings

-In November 2018, Defence completed investigations into PFAS contamination on and around RAAF Base Richmond.
+In November 2018, Defence completed detailed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around RAAF Base Richmond.

 Defence recognises that the PFAS contamination at RAAF Base Richmond is a significant issue for the local community.
-Defence continues to work with the New South Wales (NSW) Government to manage, remediate and monitor PFAS contamination in the area.
+Defence continues to work with the NSW Government to manage, remediate and monitor PFAS contamination in the area.

 Four source areas were identified where PFAS was found in soil or groundwater at concentrations that required further study or action: